tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 So let's get this clear: blame humor for the resistance that your way of working creates.
 Then you don't have to blame your way of working.
 This is important.
 And I mean that solemnly.
 Your dignity is no laughing matter.

-**Second:** keeping ourselves feeling irreplaceable involves cutting everybody else down to size so don't miss an opportunity to undermine your employees' confidence.
+**Second:** keeping ourselves feeling irreplaceable involves cutting everybody else down to size, so don't miss an opportunity to undermine your employees' confidence.

 A perfect opportunity comes when you're reviewing work that they've done.
 Use your authority to zero in *immediately* on all the things you can find wrong.
 Never *never* balance the negatives with positives, only criticize, just as your school teachers did.

 Always remember: praise makes people *uppity*.

 **Third:** Demand that people should always be actively *doing things*.
-If you catch anyone pondering, accuse them of laziness and/or indecision.
+If you catch anyone *pondering*, accuse them of laziness and/or indecision.
 This is to starve employees of thinking time because that leads to creativity and insurrection.
 So demand *urgency* at all times, use lots of fighting talk and war analogies, and establish a permanent atmosphere of stress, of breathless anxiety, and crisis.

 In a phrase: **keep that mode closed.**